April 24th, 2015

 The phone number posted in front of the restaurant in Mrauk U is out of service, and the number the young man has at his disposal in Sittwe connects to the woman’s son, who claims he is away from Mrauk U and hence cannot verify the ticket sale, and can be of no further assistance.
 The agents have no record of my ticket being sold, but assure me that I could sit in the front left row of the bus.

 I bought and paid an excess for the ticket for seat 19 – why can’t I get this seat?
-They refuse to issue another ticket, as they apparently have to account for the money for each of the tickets disbursed, but that also means that I could arrive early in the morning of the 27th and be told the seat they verbally promise me now may be sold to someone else.
+They refuse to issue another ticket, as they apparently have to account for the money for each of the tickets disbursed, but that also means that I could arrive early in the morning of the 27th and be told the seat they verbally promised me now may be sold to someone else.

 As my friend spends hours arguing with them, eventually hauling the bus station warden to intervene back to the ticket office, the harangue continues even more loudly, but they will not relent.
 I can take a seat on the bus, and they will then collect the money from the woman in Mrauk U, although at that point I will be entirely on my own, in no way able to communicate with anyone, vulnerable to the possibility of her lying about having taken money from me and issued the ticket.

 Of course, the question would be begged as to where I would have otherwise conjured the ticket from.
 What I find shocking about this incident and the extent to which locals have basically gone to the point of putting me in an utterly precarious position is that it utterly dispels the idea that Myanmar is a safe country for travelers, who can expect to be treated with honesty and decency.
+Of course, this is all just window dressing, given the horrors that await the people living in the northern part of the state.

 The virulent refusal to be of any assistance to a vulnerable tourist, given that the bus company is probably beholden to the shenanigans of Shwe Moe, if not other ticket dealers, is fairly shocking.
 As an aside, it is far from surprising that the travel agent at the Prince Hotel would have advised them that no bus tickets were available, as the Manthitsar’s terrible reputation precedes it.